SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 This made Fluttershy feel better.

-*You will ask Rainbow out!*, she thought.
+*You will ask Rainbow out!* she thought.

 She tried again.